JonKragskow/nimbus_splash/docs/source/usage/submission.rst

 Submitting a job
 ================

-Using ``splash``, you can submit an ``ORCA`` job on Nimbus using only an ``ORCA`` input file, a ``.xyz`` file, and a single terminal command.
+Using ``splash``, you can easily submit an ``ORCA`` job on Nimbus using only an ``ORCA`` input file and a single terminal command.

-First, prepare your input file.
-As an example, this is an input file for a geometry optimisation and frequency calculation of benzene
+To best demonstrate the use of ``splash``, lets look at the example of a geometry optimisation and frequency calculation for a benzene molecule.

 .. code-block::
    :caption: ``benzene.inp``